brentirwin/if-react/README.md

 `default` represents the text that will be displayed if you attempt to use the object under any circumstances that don't produce a result.

 `conditions` is an array containing objects.
-These objects contain a few properties. `room` is the ID of the room that will trigger a result if you use the item inside. `destination` is where you will be redirected when using the item in these circumstances.
+These objects contain a few properties. `room` is the ID of the room that will trigger a result if you use the item inside. `true` or `false` are arrays with additional booleans that must be correct in `variables` for this condition to trigger. `destination` is where you will be redirected when using the item in these circumstances.
 An optional property: `"used": true` may be added to remove the item from your inventory when it is used.

 ```javascript
 "pickaxe": {